 EVA Air Boeing 787 Business Class Cabin

-I booked these flights so I could check out the new products onboard the EVA 787, and I’m proud to say that I found the new seats to be both stunning and beautifully designed.
+I booked these flights so I could check out the new products onboard EVA’s newest flagship plane, and I’m proud to say that I found the new seats to be both stunning and beautifully designed.

 Continue reading “EVA Air’s NEW 787 Business Class Seat — WOW!!”